Okay, bad news first if you want to write Facebook posts for increased engagement:

 Gone are the days when you had to post 2-3 times per day for more people could reach your Facebook content.
 Quality, not quantity is key for organic traffic today because it brings better results: with more than a million links shared on Facebook every 20 minutes, your often but mediocre posts get lost in users news feeds.

 Follow the lead of Buffer: the focus on posting their best content has brought positive results.
-In 2019, there’s no need to publish on Facebook every day: analyze your greatest stuff, boost your top content, upcycle it, experiment with different content types on Facebook, and post at the right time.
+Today there’s no need to publish on Facebook every day: analyze your greatest stuff, boost your top content, upcycle it, experiment with different content types on Facebook, and post at the right time.

 Yeah, I know you’ve read dozens of articles about the perfect time to post content on social media.
 HubSpot says Thursdays and Fridays (1 pm – 3 pm) are best, CoSchedule recommends weekends (1 am – 4 pm), and Buzzsumo insists on off-peak times to publish Facebook posts.